tarikk35/BlockBreaker/README.md

-Hello, I made the classic Breakout game with Minecraft theme where you destroy various Minecraft Objects .
+Hello, I made the classic Breakout game with Minecraft theme where you can destroy various Minecraft entities.